 Courses and Credit

-Admitted participants are required to register in 3 credits for the summer term.
-You will receive instructions on how to register for the course in your acceptance letter.
+Admitted participants are required to register in 3 credits of ENGR 5797.20 for the summer term.
+You will receive instructions on how to register for the course after acceptance into the program.
 Participants will also be required to participate in one week of classes on-campus directly after spring exams in preparation for travel.

 This course may be counted towards Engineering's Global Option.
 This course may also be counted as a Technical Elective, please work with your academic advisor.

-In order to be eligible to apply for this program, students must have a minimum 2.5 cumulative GPA and have completed their third year on campus Students must complete either EnE 3200 or CE 3310 prior to travel and meet OIA's General Eligibility Requirements and Conditions for Participation.
+In order to be eligible to apply for this program, students must have a minimum 2.5 cumulative GPA and have completed their third year on campus.
+It is recommended that students have taken either EnE 3200 or CE 3310 prior to travel, however this is not required.
+Students must also meet OIA's General Eligibility Requirements and Conditions for Participation.

 All students will also be required to participate in on-campus pre-departure orientations organized by the Office of International Affairs.